1 free admission to the pool

 Why can some lifts be closed because of the weather?

-In the mountains, wind can be much stronger than in the village.
-The higher you go, the fewer obstacles it meets (trees, buildings...) and the stronger it becomes.
-We measure its speed in meters per second, and here is what that means in practical terms: between 10 and 15 m/s (36 to 54 km/h), some installations are slowed down, such as La Bascule.
-Above 20 m/s (72 km/h), we must stop most lifts to ensure your safety.
-This decision is made in real time, depending on the conditions measured at the summit, which can be very different from what you feel at the bottom.
-Good habit: check the weather before going up, especially if you plan to ride downhill by bike or do an activity at altitude.
+In the mountains, the wind can be much stronger than in the village.
+The higher you go, the fewer obstacles it encounters (trees, buildings, etc.), and the stronger it becomes.
+We measure its speed in meters per second, and here is what that means in practice: Between 10 and 15 m/s (36 to 54 km/h), some facilities are slowed down, such as La Bascule.
+Beyond 20 m/s (72 km/h), we must stop most lifts to ensure your safety.
+This decision is made in real time, according to the conditions measured at the summit, which can be very different from what you feel below.
+Good reflex: remember to check the weather before going up, especially if you plan a bike descent or an activity at altitude.

 Why is it colder at altitude, even in the middle of summer?

 It is a simple rule of physics: the higher you go, the lower the temperature.
-On average, it drops by 0.6 to 1 °C every 100 meters of elevation gain.
-In practical terms, if it is 25 °C at 1,000 meters, it may be only 19 °C at 2,000 meters.
+On average, it drops by 0.6 to 1°C every 100 meters of elevation gain.
+Concretely, if it is 25°C at 1,000 meters, it may be only 19°C at 2,000 meters.
 Why?
-The air is less dense at altitude and holds heat less well.
-As a result, even in summer, you can find yourself in a cool, or even downright cold, atmosphere, especially in the morning or in the shade.
+The air is less dense at altitude and retains heat less well.
+As a result, even in summer, you can end up in a cool, or even downright cold, atmosphere, especially in the morning or in the shade.
 Our advice: always slip a light fleece and a windbreaker into your bag... and leave the flip-flops at home.
 A good pair of sneakers remains your best ally in the mountains!

-What happens in the event of a thunderstorm?
+What happens in the event of a storm?

-Even if the sky still seems calm, our sensors can detect a thunderstorm risk well before the first clap of thunder.
-As soon as a danger is identified, we immediately stop all lifts to rule out any lightning-related risk.
+Even if the sky still seems calm to you, our sensors can detect a storm risk well before the first thunderclap.
+As soon as a danger is identified, we immediately stop all lifts to eliminate any lightning-related risk.
 It is a strict procedure, applied without delay by our teams because your safety comes first.

-In short: what should I do if facilities are closed because of the weather?
+In short: what should I do if installations are closed because of the weather?

 Mountain conditions change quickly: wind, rain, storms, temperatures...
-Some facilities may be temporarily closed, always for your safety.
-Don’t worry: our teams on site and at the ticket offices are available to inform you in real time and direct you toward accessible activities.
+Some installations may be temporarily closed, always for your safety.
+Don’t worry: our on-site teams and ticket office staff are available to inform you in real time and direct you to the accessible activities.
 Your safety remains our absolute priority.

 Miscellaneous

 Dogs are allowed on: Beauregard gondola, Patinoire gondola, Crêt du Merle chairlift, Crêt du Loup chairlift.
 They must be kept on a leash.
-Watch over your dog when boarding or leaving the lift.
+Keep an eye on your dog during the ascent/descent on the lift.

-Can I bring my baby / child under 2 years old on the lifts?
+Can I take my baby / child under 2 years old on the lifts?

 Yes, babies can use the lifts.
 On chairlifts, they must be in a front baby carrier attached to their parent.
-If the child can sit up on their own and no longer fits in a front baby carrier, they can sit next to their parent.
-To protect their sensitive little ears, consider giving them a pacifier or breastfeeding them during the ascent (only possible in a gondola).
+If the child can sit on their own and no longer fits in a front baby carrier, they may sit next to their parent.
+To protect their sensitive little ears, remember to give them a pacifier or breastfeed them during the ascent (only possible in a gondola).
 Avoid altitude if your child has a cold or sinusitis.
 Protect them well from the sun with sunglasses and sunscreen, even when it is cloudy.
 Keep them well hydrated, as the air is drier at altitude.
 Check the weather before leaving and bring warm, waterproof clothing.
-Finally, ask your doctor for advice before setting out to make sure everything is fine.
+Finally, ask your doctor for advice before going to make sure everything is fine.

 Partners